Men in Black: International will be forgotten in a flash

 Good Omens serves divine comedy from devilish David Tennant: Amazon unites Tennant and Michael Sheen as it adapts Neil Gaiman and Terry Pratchett's book.

-Discuss: Men in Black: International review -- A film that will be forgotten in a flash
+Discuss: Men in Black: International a film that will be forgotten in a flash

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.